pylondata/pyloncoin/doc/build-CVN.md

 make -j`nproc`
 ```

-Note: if compiling on a Raspberry PI execute a plain make else it will run out of mempory:
+Note: if compiling on a Raspberry PI execute a plain make else it will run out of memory:
 ```
 make
 ```